toebeann/subnautica-support/README.md

 Supported mod types should follow the packaging examples listed below.

-Mod types which are not explictly supported or detected by this extension are simply unpacked into the `BepInEx/plugins` folder (or the `QMods` folder when the user is on the Steam legacy branch), so you can take advantage of this for any new mod types that require you to install files within `BepInEx/plugins` (or a subfoider thereof) by structuring your archive as if you expect its contents to be placed into the `BepInEx/plugins` folder when installed manually.
+Mod types which are not explictly supported or detected by this extension are by default simply unpacked into the `BepInEx/plugins` folder (or the `QMods` folder when the user is on the Steam legacy branch), so you can take advantage of this for any new mod types that require you to install files within `BepInEx/plugins` (or a subfoider thereof) by structuring your archive as if you expect its contents to be placed into the `BepInEx/plugins` folder when installed manually.
+Also see the [Miscellaneous BepInEx Mods](#miscellaneous-bepinex-mods) section below.

 If your mod is not of a supported type listed below or cannot be installed by simply unpacking its contents into the the `BepInEx/plugins` folder, you will need to [raise an issue or pull request on the GitHub repository](https://github.com/toebeann/subnautica-support/issues) with a link to your mod page so that I can take a look at how you are packaging it.
 Please make sure to include instructions for how you would expect it to be installed.